specklesystems/GrasshopperAsyncComponent/README.md

 Provides an abstract `GH_AsyncComponent` which you can inherit from to scaffold your own async component.
 There's more info in the [blogpost](https://speckle.systems/blog/async-gh/) on how to go about it.

-Even better, there's a [sample component that shows how an implementation could look like](https://github.com/specklesystems/GrasshopperAsyncComponent/blob/cf889e7f2c15f5fd90553000977a2da55aae0ab8/GrasshopperAsyncComponent/SampleImplementations/SampleAsyncComponent.cs#L11-L77)!
+Even better, there's a [sample component that shows how an implementation could look like](https://github.com/specklesystems/GrasshopperAsyncComponent/tree/main/GrasshopperAsyncComponent/SampleImplementations)!
+There's two components in that folder:
+- The Useless Spinner: does no meaningfull CPU work, just keeps a thread busy with SpinWait()
+- The N-th Prime Calculator: can actually spin your computer's fans quite a bit (for numbers > 100.000)

 ### Current limitations